nekoju/Goldaline/Songs/pillar_of_salt.md

 While I'm feeling my shins solidifying into the earth and
           D                      Em          G
 While I'm wondering if you still think about me

+In my dream I was attending to the carrots and I saw you coming over And when you came you brought a shovel and a tent
+You started digging at the humus there beside me then later on the storm came And you took shelter; I dug on and just got wet

+The clouds had moved, you took your leave, the sun was beating And I stood there with my spade and looked around
+The trampled ash that had at once been fertile soil in the evening Was a hard and lonely patch of hellish ground

+It's nobody's fault
+That my plot's lying sallow and you don't see any vegetables growing That I don't trust anyone any further than I can throw em That I'm so goddamned concerned with what you think about me ?
+That ....
+Write something
+That ....
+Write something
+when I wonder if you gave a shit about me